 "Kinetic emblems and memory images in The Winter's Tale, in Late Shakespeare, 1608“1613.
 Edited by Andrew J. Power and Rory Loughnane (Cambridge: Cambridge University Press, 2012), 71-87.
-Available in paperback, Summer 2014.
-"Engel uses the idea of the kinetic emblem in order to integrate stage architecture, dramaturgy, and Renaissance mnemonics and print culture in a dazzlingly comprehensive thematic and scenographic reading of The Winter's Tale. --Studies in English Literature 54:2 (2014), p.512.
+Available now in paperback, "Engel uses the idea of the kinetic emblem in order to integrate stage architecture, dramaturgy, and Renaissance mnemonics and print culture in a dazzlingly comprehensive thematic and scenographic reading of The Winter's Tale. --Studies in English Literature 54:2 (2014), p.512.

 "Emblem Books and "John Florio, in The Encyclopedia of English Renaissance Literature.
 Eds.
 Garrett A. Sullivan Jr., Alan Stewart, et al. (London: Wiley-Blackwell, 2012).
 "The most comprehensive resource available for those working in English Renaissance literary studies, canonical authors and their works, as well as a variety of previously under-considered areas, including women writers, broadside ballads, commonplace books, and other popular literary forms; arranged in A-Z format across three fully indexed and cross-referenced volumes...cutting-edge critical discussion of literary works."